 - How do we spiritually, mentally and physically find our power in dark times?

 - What can we learn from success and failures of our and other movements?

 - What am I willing to risk, and what support do I need to risk it?

 We expect that praxis groups will hold a few firm commitments, and we will support groups that have affinity with the CDC principles, and a serious commitment to active nonviolence, openness and transparency, acting from a place of love (even if we are motivated by anger at injustice), personal and group transformation and growth, and building communities of love and trust which practice forgiveness and accountability.

-Finally, we’ll work with our partners across the Northeast and the country to help groups identify and train for action.
+Finally, we’ll work with our partners across the country to help groups identify and train for action.
 When anyone in our praxis groups feels called to action, our whole network of people and resources can help to faithfully answer that call.
 We’ll strive to put ideas into practice quickly, learn from our experiments, and then put the lessons into practice.